statenandrea33/statenandrea33.github.io/README.md

 # statenandrea33.github.io
 ## A Bit About Me

 My name is Andrea Staten.
-I am a Junior at the [University of Tennessee, Knoxville](https://www.utk.edu/).
-I am currently majoring in Geographic Information Science and Technology (GIST), as well as minoring in Political Science.
+I am a Junior at the University of Tennessee, Knoxville.
+I am currently pursuing a degree in Geographic Information Science and Technology (GIST) with a minor in Political Science.
+With this degree I am hoping to get a job working for a county or potentially a non-profit to make an impact on environmental issues.
+I would also enjoy doing beneficial research.

 ## Education